Italian Prepositions

 Domani Gianluca parte per la Colombia.

-- To describe something that is located between two things
+- Describe something that is located between two or more things

 Mi è caduto il telefono tra il divano e la credenza.